Florida Department of Corrections Media Policies

 Step 1: Read the Department’s Media Policies.

 Step 2: Get written confirmation from the inmate saying they agree to the interview.
-(See ‘How Do I Write an Inmate’.)
+(See ‘How Do I Contact an Inmate’.)

 Step 3: Complete a Media Access Form for every media/crew member who is planning to come with you.